-- The current position is that any damages or loss suffered by BBS beyond the £10,000,000 cap under SDS novated contract (in relation to deficiency in SDS design) would be a tie risk. - Following the novation of SDS, tie will hold an assignable collateral warranty from SDS regarding SDS services and work product prior to novation.
-The terms of the Collateral Warranty will be standard for a design and engineering services consultancy and were substantially contained in the annex to the SDS Contract when it was executed in September 2005.
+- BBS are reluctant to take any risk as regards to quality of BBS designs.-The current position is that any damages or loss suffered by BBS beyond the £10,000,000 cap under SDS novated contract (in relation to deficiency in SDS design) would be a tie risk. - 6.2 Following the novation of SDS, tie will hold aan assignable collateral warranty from SDS regarding SDS services and work product prior to novation.
+The terms of the Collateral Warranty will be standard for a design and engineering services consultancy and were substantially contained in onethe annex to the SDS Contract when it was executed in September 2005. tie will also hold the SDS Parent Company Guarantee which supported the original SDS Contract: